AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/common-controls.md

 Explanations
 ------------
-As mentioned before Bellatrix exposes 15+ iOS controls.
+As mentioned before BELLATRIX exposes 15+ iOS controls.
 All of them implement Proxy design pattern which means that they are not located immediately when they are created.
 Another benefit is that each of them includes only the actions that you should be able to do with the specific control and nothing more.
 For example, you cannot type into a button.
 Moreover, this way all of the actions has meaningful names- Type not **SendKeys** as in vanilla WebDriver.
 ```csharp
 var button = App.ElementCreateService.CreateByName<Button>("ComputeSumButton");
 ```
 Create methods accept a generic parameter the type of the iOS control.
 Then only the methods for this specific control are accessible.
-Here we tell Bellatrix to find your element by name equals the value 'button'.
+Here we tell BELLATRIX to find your element by name equals the value 'button'.
 ```csharp
 button.Click();
 ```
 Clicking the button.
-At this moment Bellatrix locates the element.
+At this moment BELLATRIX locates the element.
 ```csharp
 var seekBar = App.ElementCreateService.CreateByName<SeekBar>("AppElem");
 seekBar.Set(9);